nattrng/entropy_experiment/README.md

 Just clone the repo and hit a quick "pip install -r requirements.txt".

 Ensure that you have sufficient vram for your models.

+make it so that it also lists # of times it got the weong answer rather than only displaying avg entropy